-Never exceed speed $V{NE}$ 272 km/h 147 kt Do not exceed to Do not exceed this speed in any case!
-Design manoeuvre speed $V_A$ 190 km/h 102 kt After exceeding this speed, do not use full de flection of a iny control surfaces ai nd do not make any sudden control operations.
-A n overload of the aircraft may oc cur!
-Max. continuous cruising speed V C 242 km/h 131 kt Do not exceed this speed except t he flight in smooth air, but with o caution!
-Max. cruising speed at severe turbulence $V{RA}$ 215 km/h 116 kt Do not exceed this s peed at sev ere turbulence!
-Never exceed speed for flaps extended to III.
-Recommended speed for flaps extended to III.
-V FIII 90 km/h 49 kt Do not exceed spee d limits for flaps extended!
-Stall speed, flaps retracted V S1 75 km/h 40 kt Flying this speed when flaps retracted results in loss of lift force and stall!
-Stall speed in landing configuration V S0 56 km/h 30 kt Flying this speed with flaps extended in the position III. results in stall due to loss of lift force!
+Never exceed speed V {NE} 272 km/h .
+147 kt Do not exceed this speed in any case!
+Design manoeuvre speed V A 190 km/h 102 kt After exceeding this speed, do not use full de flection of any control surfaces and c lo not make any sudden control operations.
+A n overload of t he aircraft may occur!
+Max. continuous cruising speed V C 242 km/h 131 kt Do not exceed this speed except t he flight in sm ooth air, but with caut ion!
+Max. cruising speed at severe turbulence V {RA} 215 km/h 116 kt Do not exceed this s peed at severe turbulence!
+Max. speed, flaps extended to III.
+117 km/h Recommended speed, flaps extended to III.
+V {FE} 90 km/h 49 kt Do not exceed these spe ed limits wher flaps extended!
+40.1 Stall speed, flaps retracted 75 km/h Flying this speed when flaps retracted results in loss of lift force and stall!
+Chall again in landing and Co.
+1915 \ EC loss /b 20.14 Stall speed in landing configuration 56 km/h Flying this speed with flaps extended in the position III. results in stall due to loss of lift force!